Curity token handler design overview

 OAuth Agent

 When the SPA needs to initiate a login or perform other OAuth work it makes Ajax calls to the OAuth Agent.
-This is a utility API which makes OAuth requests to the Identity Server and attaches a client secret when needed.
+This is a utility API that acts as a Backend for Frontend for the SPA.
+The OAuth Agent makes OAuth requests to the authorization server and attaches a client credential when needed.
 After user authentication, the OAuth Agent writes secure cookies that are returned to the browser.

 PropertyDescription